dotnet/dotnet-docker-samples/dotnetapp-selfcontained/README.md

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).
 You need the latest Windows 10 or Windows Server 2016 to use [Windows containers](http://aka.ms/windowscontainers).
 The instructions assume you have the [Git](https://git-scm.com/downloads) client installed.

+## Getting the sample
-The sample uses an experimental linker for removing code that your final application does not need.
+The sample uses an [experimental linker](https://github.com/dotnet/core/blob/master/samples/linker-instructions.md) for removing code that your final application does not need.
 The linker helps to produce Docker images that are significantly smaller.
-The linker is not required and can be removed from the sample or disabled on the commandline if you do not want to use it.
+The [linker](https://dotnet.myget.org/feed/dotnet-core/package/nuget/Illink.Tasks) is not required and can be [removed](https://github.com/dotnet/dotnet-docker-samples/blob/master/dotnetapp-selfcontained/dotnetapp.csproj#L7) from the sample or disabled on the commandline if you do not want to use it.

 ## Getting the sample